 Strategy 3: Implement a Customer Loyalty Program with Reward Incentives

 A well-structured rewards program encourages repeat purchases by offering meaningful rewards.
 It's important to deliver on your promises, as customers may save points or rewards over time, expecting reliability.
 If changes are needed or the program is discontinued, provide alternatives for loyal customers who have accumulated points.
-This ensures their loyalty is still valued and prevents trust erosion.
+This ensures their loyalty is still valued and prevents trust decline.

 Strategy 4: Engage Regularly with Customers